Meet The President

 - CVCC Alexander Center Advisory Board

-- 2014-15 President, NC Community College System Presidents Association
+- Serving as a member of the NC Community College System Presidents Association